The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 Start Standard Step (started 15 seconds pre-pull) → two steps → (use Peloton any point pre-pull, this gives the party a small burst of speed to hit the boss as soon as possible when the fight begins if they cannot pop sprint before the fight) → Potion (used 1.5 seconds before the boss is pulled) → Standard Finish (used right as the countdown hits 0) → Start Technical Step → four steps → Technical Finish (weave Flourish) → Rising Windmill (weave Devilment) → GCD → GCD → Start Standard Step → … continue with rotation

 The Rising Windmill is chosen as the GCD after Technical Finish because it is your lowest potency proc (along with Reverse Cascade), and it will be used outside of Devilment.
-If you have an opportunity to hit 2 or more targets during this Technical Finish in the opener, it is better to use a Reverse Cascade here instead and save the Rising Windmill proc for when you can hit two or more targets (such as the Living Liquid opener in The Epic of Alexander.)
+If you have an opportunity to hit two or more targets during this Technical Finish in the opener, it is better to use a Reverse Cascade here instead and save the Rising Windmill proc for when you can hit two or more targets (such as the Living Liquid opener in The Epic of Alexander.)

 The Fan Dance III proc that is generated from Flourish can be double weaved and used after Devilment.
 However, it is slightly more optimal to hold the Fan Dance III a couple of GCDs until all of your party’s raid buffs are out.
 If holding Fan Dance III like this in the opener, wait before you use any potential Feathers you generate, otherwise you could override the Fan Dance III proc.